 NICB does not use derivative financial instruments to hedge its interest rate risks.
-The summary quantitative data of NICB's interest-bearing financial instruments can be found in Note 4.2.
+The summary quantitative data of NICB's interest-bearing financial instruments can be found in Note 4.2(ii).
+The impact of change of interest rate is insignificant.
+Therefore, no disclosure note on sensitivity analysis.